 This type of focus allows me to spend time on one task without distractions.
-The simplification of work helps me focus on my priorities and what is most important in my life.
+The simplification of work helps me focus on my number one and what is most important.

-This may be the hardest of the tips to follow because it is too simple and so easy to get distracted.
+This may be the hardest of these three tips to follow because it is so simple and so easy to get distracted.

 3. Simplify Wardrobe

-I love how I never have to decide clothes to wear in the military.
+I love how I never had to decide clothes to wear in the military.

 It’s been said that each decision you make decreases your ability to make the next decision.
-I guess that is why Steve Jobs and President Obama streamlined their wardrobes.
+I guess that is why Steve Jobs and President Obama streamlined their wardrobes too.